johnsonpremier/johnsonpremier.github.io/_posts/2023-06-08-add_squarespace_admin.md

 Adding admins and assigning roles in Squarespace is a straightforward process that offers numerous benefits in managing your website and team.
 Take advantage of this feature to streamline your workflow and improve the overall management of your Squarespace website.

-Now that you have the necessary knowledge, you can confidently add admins and grant them the appropriate roles on your Squarespace website.
-Enjoy the convenience, control, and enhanced teamwork that comes with managing multiple admins!
+*Now that you have the necessary knowledge, you can confidently add admins and grant them the appropriate roles on your Squarespace website.
+Enjoy the convenience, control, and enhanced teamwork that comes with managing multiple admins!*

-*Note: The information provided in this article is based on Squarespace as of September 2021.
-Please refer to Squarespace's official documentation for the most up-to-date instructions and details.*